ShaletJoy/UCL_Champions_League_2022-2023_Analysis/README.md

-# UCL_Champions_League_2022-2023_Analysis
+# UCL Champions League 2022-2023

+## Project Overview
-This project analyzes key stats from the 2022/2023 UEFA Champions League season using Power BI.
-It covers player performance (like goals and assists), team performance (such as wins and goals), and how teams passed the ball during matches.
+This project analyzes the 2022/2023 UEFA Champions League season, focusing on player statistics, team performance, and passing analysis.

+## Data Source
+The datasets used for this analysis are the "ucl_passing.csv", "ucl_player playing time.csv", "ucl_possession.csv" and "ucl_shooting.csv".
+The dataset includes key information about players, teams, and match outcomes for the season.

+## Tools
+- **Excel**: Data Cleaning [Download here]
+- **Power BI**: To visualize the data and create interactive dashboards.
+- **DAX**: For custom calculations and insights.